cloudygoose/MiniAgents/README.md

 ## Quick start

+Important: Please download this repo to the path ~/Documents/MiniAgents .
+I'm sorry for the inconvenience, somehow it is hard for a unity-complied game to get its current path.

-Download MiniAgent.app from the following shared google folder and put it in the repo folder (same folder as this README file).
+Download MiniAgent.app from the following shared google folder and put it in the repo folder (same folder as this README file, like ~/Documents/MiniAgents/MiniAgents_build.app).

 https://drive.google.com/drive/u/1/folders/1NR30Trp3TqmDPl_dTU7FN660KpR0U-Od

-I have put the map files and a random-simulation trajectory files in ./run0/ , so you should be able to directly run.
+I have put the map files in ./ and 20 steps of random-simulation trajectory files in ./run0/ , so you should be able to directly run.
 Just click the app file open and click the "Go!" button.

 ## Run your own simulation